Release date: July 2025

 Designed by Brooklyn based designer Alex Lin of Studio Lin the book includes an with an essay by the Mexican journalist, Guillermo Osorno.
 Osorno is an editor, media entrepreneur, and journalist living in Mexico City.
 He is a graduate of Columbia University’s journalism program and was editor in chief of the Latin American narrative journalism magazine, Gatopardo.
 Recently, he published Tengo que morir todas las noches, a story of ’80s underground and gay culture in Mexico City, and launched the news analysis website Horizontal.mx.

-There will be a show of the same name at Dashwood Projects on view April 10th until May 24th, 2025 at our space at 63 East 4th Street betw Bowery and Second Ave in New York’s East Village comprised of 11 (16 x 20 inch) pigment prints by the two artists and one sculpture by Bárbara Sánchez-Kane.
+The book was published in the ocasion of the exhibition of the same name at Dashwood Projects on view April 10th through May 24th, 2025, comprised of 11 (16 x 20 inch) pigment prints by the two artists and one sculpture by Bárbara Sánchez-Kane.